ruth-mapr/drill/_docs/connect/003-reg-fs.md

   4. Click **Enable**.

 Once you have configured a storage plugin instance for the file system, you can issue Drill queries against it.
-For information about querying a file system, refer to [Querying a File System](https://cwiki.apache.org/confluence/ display/DRILL/Connecting+to+Data+Sources#ConnectingtoDataSources- QueryingaFileSystem).